 Well, they are wrong!

-Getting just a few minutes each day to increase your blood flow and get the joints and muscles moving properly can be super beneficial.
+Getting just a few minutes of exercise each day to increase your blood flow and get your joints and muscles moving properly can be super beneficial.

 In other words, your body functions better when you exercise and you feel better because of it.
-Doing exercises is beneficial because you can ward off stiffness and pain while boosting alertness and energy, giving you enough fuel to perform any daily tasks put before you.
-Many exercise specialists and experts and orthopedic surgeons agree that simple exercises will do wonders for your health.
+Exercising is beneficial because you can ward off stiffness and pain while boosting alertness and energy, giving you enough fuel to perform any daily tasks put before you.
+Both the American Physical Therapy Association and American Academy of Orthopaedic Surgeons agree that regular exercise will do wonders for your health.

 The best thing about these exercises is that you can do them anywhere, either at work or at your desk.
 There are no more excuses and this will take only a few minutes of your time.